Growli

 Watering

-Water snake plant when the soil is bone dry, every 2-3 weeks.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Less is more here.
+Water snake plant when the soil is bone dry, every 2-3 weeks; the most reliable failure mode is over-doing it.
+A pot that feels light when you lift it is thirsty; one that still feels heavy is fine for another week.
 Snake plants store water in thick rhizomes and rot fast in damp soil.
 Wait until the pot feels light and the soil is dry several centimetres down.
 Cut watering to once a month in winter.

 Soil and pot